 top of page

-Brittanydoodle Hybrid Genetics
+Brittanypoo Hybrid Genetics

-Brittanydoodle Hybrid Genetics
+Brittanypoo Hybrid Genetics

-F1 Brittanydoodle
+F1 Brittanypoo

-F1 Brittanydoodle = Brittany X Poodle
+F1 Brittanypoo = Brittany X Poodle

 (50% Brittany -- 50% Poodle)

 The first generation F1 Brittany is produced by crossing a Poodle (Miniature or Toy) with a Brittany.
 At Pleasant Meadows, we ONLY use a Miniature Poodle as they are well known for being healthier than the Toy Poodle.
-The F1 Brittanydoodles is low shedding and it is suitable for most families with MILD to SEMI-MODERATE allergies.
-Most F1 Brittanydoodles will have loose wavy gorgeous curls, but tight curls are possible as well.
+The F1 Brittanypoo is low shedding and it is suitable for most families with MILD to SEMI-MODERATE allergies.
+Most F1 Brittanypoos will have loose wavy gorgeous curls, but tight curls are possible as well.
 Puppies will not typically have straight hair with this cross.
-Although, it's important to note that most F1 Brittanydoodle will start out as newborns puppies with the appearance of straight fur and their waves and curls develop as they mature.
+Although, it's important to note that most F1 Brittanypoo will start out as newborns puppies with the appearance of straight fur and their waves and curls develop as they mature.
 Their appearance can range from Brittany features or those of the Poodle or somewhere in-between.
 The first generation benefits the most from hybrid vigour.

-F1B Brittanydoodle = F1 Brittanydoodle X Poodle
+F1B Brittanypoo = F1 Brittanypoo X Poodle

 (25% Brittany -- 75% Poodle)